zerosandones/redis-command-runner/README.md

 ![connect](images/connect.png)

 Connects to a Redis server.
-A prompt is displayed to enter the url of the server. the current connection status and server address is displayed in the bottom right hand of the editior window. _Currently the prompt does not allow you to enter user name and password._
+A prompt is displayed to enter the url of the server, then a prompt is displayed to allow a password to be entered, if a password is not required you can just press the enter key.
+The current connection status and server address is displayed in the bottom right hand of the editior window.

 ![connection status](images/connection-status.png)